Below are resources and tips for setting up and running your COVID-19 vaccine clinic.

-The Centers for Disease Control and Prevention (CDC) and the Western States Scientific Safety Review Workgroup recommend booster doses for everyone 16 years and older.
+The Centers for Disease Control and Prevention (CDC) recommend an updated booster dose for everyone 5 years and older.

 Please do not administer any doses of vaccine beyond the doses recommended by CDC, even if your patient requests it.
 Also, please do not administer any doses of vaccine to someone outside of the recommended age range for that vaccine.

 Providers must follow the standards of practice and legal requirements for their profession.
 You can use the Providers Authorized to Administer and Order Vaccines (PDF) chart to determine which professions in your organization can administer and order vaccine and any applicable limitations.
 Providers with an expired or inactive health care provider license can administer the COVID-19 vaccines under the Public Readiness and Emergency Preparedness (PREP) Act.